gchumillas-dart/domnode/README.md

 ### Getting elements from a document

 `DomNode` is the main class of this library.
-It extends the `IterableBase` class, which means that you can think of it as a single node or multiple node.
+It extends the `IterableBase` class, which means that you can think of it as a single node or multiple nodes.
+Use the `$` method to find elements.
 For example, consider the following code:

 ```dart
 // gets a single node